kaminiwalunj/AI-102-AIEngineer/Instructions/12-qna-maker.md

     ```

 10. In Visual Studio Code in the Explorer pane, right-click the **ask-question.cmd** script and select **Open in Integrated Terminal**.
-11. In the terminal pane, enter the command `ask-question.cmd` to run the script and view the JSON response that is returned by the service, which should contain an appropriate answer to the question *What is a learning path?*.
+11. In the terminal pane, enter the command `.\ask-question.cmd` to run the script and view the JSON response that is returned by the service, which should contain an appropriate answer to the question *What is a learning path?*.

 ## Create a bot for the knowledge base